 If you’d like to find out more call us on 1300 55 7586 or speak to a financial adviser.
 They can help you with any changes to laws on super, social security and other retirement questions.

-The government’s changes are aimed at making sure your super savings aren’t reduced by the cost of insurance that you may not need or be able to claim on.
+The government’s changes are aimed at making sure your super savings aren’t reduced by the cost of insurance that you may not need.
+These changes mean your insurance may be cancelled if:

 If you’d like to find out more call us on 1300 55 7586 or speak to a financial adviser who can help you respond to any changes to laws on super, social security and other retirement issues.

 If you’ve received a letter to let you know your insurance has been cancelled due to the government’s changes, it may include the option to reinstate your insurance cover—provided you take the steps by the date shown in your cancellation letter.
 We’ll let you know in writing if your cover has been reinstated.

 If your insurance is cancelled, your insurance cover will no longer be available to you and you won’t be able to claim for events that happen from the date your insurance is cancelled.

 If you’d like to find out more, call us on 1300 55 7586 or speak to a financial adviser.
 They can help you with any changes to laws on super, social security and other retirement questions.